paschalogu/Terraform/README.md

 ```

 Create a `.gitignore` file by running the command `nano .gitignore`.
-input the files you don't want to commit in this .gitignore file.
+Input the files you don't want to commit to gitHub in this .gitignore file.
 This includes variable files and terraform state files.
 Any file added here will not be pushed to GitHub.
 Add below files to the .gitignore file:

 ```bash
 .git/